irritant/WebX0X/README.markdown

-# WebDrumMachine
+# WebX0X
-HTML5 drum synthesizer and sequencer.
-This is a work in progress and is not ready for production.
+Web Audio drum synthesizer and sequencer.

+WebX0X supports recent versions of Chrome, Firefox and Safari.
+Chrome works best.
+Internet Explorer does not support Web Audio.
+Support for mobile browsers is planned for the near future.

 ## License
-WebDrumMachine is made available under the MIT License.
+WebX0X is made available under the MIT License.
 See LICENSE.txt for details.

 ## Credits
-WebDrumMachine was created by [Tony Wallace](http://tonywallace.ca).
+WebX0X was created by [Tony Wallace](http://tonywallace.ca).